mayank50444/Multi-Bundle-React-Native-With-New-Architture/README.md

   - `MainApplication.kt` (boots with common bundle, enables Bridgeless)
   - `MultipleReactActivityDelegate.kt` (loads a target bundle and mounts a React root)
   - `ReactBizScreen.kt` + Compose navigation (choose Biz1/Biz2 and embed the React view)
+- Custom Code Push (on `custom_code_push` branch):
+  - `CustomCodePushManager.kt` (downloads bundles from Firebase Storage on app start)
+  - You can use code push to automatically download and update business bundles from Firebase
+  - Supports token-based authentication
+  - Only applies to business bundles (biz1, biz2), not the common bundle

 ## The Metro trick that makes this work